 If the mailbox was accidentally disconnected or unlicensed

 You have 30 days to reconnect the mailbox without any consequences.
 The user's mail, settings, and contact list will be restored a short time after you reconnect the mailbox.
 After 30 days, the user's data is not recoverable.

 If the mailbox disconnect was intentional and you have to restore the user's contact list for Lync

 To restore the user's contact list to the Lync Server, you have to temporarily reconnect the user's mailbox and then run the Skype for Business OnlineRemote PowerShell cmdlet Invoke-CsUcsRollback to have the user's contact list migrated from his or her Exchange mailbox to the Lync server.

 If you want to migrate your contacts back toSkype for Business Online

 Confirm that the user is enabled for UCS.
 Press Ctrl while you right-click the Lync icon in the notification area, and then click Configuration Information.

 - If the Value for Contact List Provider is UCS, then the user's contacts are stored in the Exchange Unified Contact Store.
 Run the Skype for Business Online Remote PowerShell cmdlet Invoke-CsUcsRollback to migrate the user's contacts back to the Lync server.

-- If the Value for Contact List Provider is NOT UCS, then there’s no need to migrate your contacts back.
-But if you still can't access your contact list, you may have to do additional troubleshooting.
+- If the Value for Contact List Provider is NOT UCS, then there's no need to migrate your contacts back.
+But if you still can't access your contact list, you may have to do additiona troubleshooting.
 For more information, see Contacts in Skype for Business Online appear offline or aren't searchable in the address book.